 - Seats: 60, plus 6 outside

-- Wine: a good Spanish list kicks off at around £19, and includes a selection of interesting Sherry
+- Wine: a good Spanish list kicks off in the mid £20's, and includes a selection of interesting Sherry

 - Children's portions: Children's Menu at the weekend